forkunited/micro-mid/README.md

 Maven setup and configured to access the internal RTW repository as described at http://rtw.ml.cmu.edu/wiki/index.php?title=Maven.
-If you don't have access to this wiki, then contact Bill for instructions on how to configure Maven.
+If you don't have access to this wiki, then contact Bill for instructions on how to configure Maven appropriately.

+If you need to recompile with updated dependencies, then you should run

+	mvn clean compile -U

+If you want to pull the most recent version of the code, then you should run

+	git pull

 ## Configuration ##